 Secondary School Teachers, Except Special and Career/Technical Education Salary in Connecticut

-How much does a Secondary School Teachers, Except Special and Career/Technical Education make in Connecticut?
+How much do Secondary School Teachers, Except Special and Career/Technical Education make in Connecticut?

 Median Annual Salary